 Commercial cleaning products are an easy way to keep your sink sparkling and germ-free, but not all cleaners are made the same.
 Some chemicals that can damage your stainless steel sink include solvents, chlorides, and acids.
 When in doubt, read the labels and ingredients in your products.
 This will help avoid unwanted reactions and permanent damage to your sink.

 Popular stainless steel cleaning products come in a variety of presentations.
 You can purchase cleaning wipes, sprays, or powders that help you get the polishing job done in a matter of minutes.
-A pair of gloves and a soft microfiber cloth are all you need to tackle the task.

 Using common household products, you can give your sink a deep clean that’s effective, non-toxic, and ecological.

-- As bubbles start to appear, you’ll know that those tough sink stains are dissolving.
+Step 4: As bubbles start to appear, you’ll know that those tough sink stains are dissolving.

-- Rinse and repeat, as needed.
+Step 5: Rinse and repeat, as needed

 If you have a black stainless steel sink, you’re a pretty swanky fella.
 This trendy twist on the traditional stainless steel delivers a striking look and an extra layer of protection for your sink.
 That’s because these sinks are easier to clean and prevent corrosion better than the traditional metal finish.

-Avoid scratches: Prevention is part of caring for your stainless steel sink.
+Prevention is part of caring for your stainless steel sink.
 To avoid scratches, never clean your sink with steel wool or steel brushes.
 These will damage its surface and leave you with unsightly scratches on the sink.

-Don’t use a rubber mat: While it may seem like a good idea to protect your sink with a rubber mat, they can lead to water accumulation and unattractive discoloration.
+While it may seem like a good idea to protect your sink with a rubber mat, they can lead to water accumulation and unattractive discoloration.
 A sink grid is a better alternative that allows water to evaporate and safeguards your sink from scratches.
 They’re especially helpful to protect black stainless steel sinks from scratches caused by silverware or jewelry.

 - Harsh soaps